 Wearable neuromodulation device for chronic disease treatment

-Notable leadership hires: Manufacturing Director, Marketing Director
+Notable leadership hires: Marketing Director

 Other companies in the same industry, closest in size